mkey/CorbettReportUIEnhancer/README.md

 - Quill rich text editor used under the hood [quilljs.com](https://quilljs.com/)
 - [James Corbett](https://infogalactic.com/info/James_Corbett_(journalist)) for [corbettreport.com](https://www.corbettreport.com/).

+#### 0.4 version release to fix the script post corbettreport.com template update

+The below instructions should still apply fairly well, even though the page layout as shown on screenshots will be different.
+The script still requires some polish, but it should be fairly usable.

 #### How to install

 If you already have a userscript browser addon installed, skip to step 3: